santifo/Helminth_Bioinformatics_2025/course_manuals_2023/module_3_WBP2/module_3_WBP2.md

 ![](figures/BLAST_4.png)

 **How to evaluate Blast results?**

+Blast jobs are summarized in a table with a link to the results.
+The results page initially displays as a table with several (expandable) information columns.
+We need to pay particular attention to some metrics of the comparisons.

 Metrics used in the results table:
 - **Score**: The bit score gives an indication of how good the alignment is; the higher the score, the better the alignment.
 - **E-value**: The E-value gives an indication of the statistical significance of each alignment.
 A sequence alignment that has an E-value of 0.05 means that this similarity has a 5 in 100 (1 in 20) chance of occurring by chance alone.
 - **%ID or percent identity**: Percent identity is telling you how many residues in your query are an identical match to the hit.
 Closely related sequences will have a much higher % identity.